chromium/chromium/docs/security/shepherd.md

 Sometimes you’ll need to handle a security emergency, such as a critical severity bug or bug known or under active exploitation in the wild.
 In such
 cases:
-* As soon as possible, reach out the Shepherds chat for a Chrome Security Incident Responder, so they can take on IR Commander responsibilities.
+* As soon as possible, reach out to the Shepherds chat for a Chrome Security Incident Responder, so they can take on IR Commander responsibilities.
 * Sometimes features can be switched off using feature flags – for example [in permissions](https://docs.google.com/document/d/17JeYt3c1GgghYoxy4NKJnlxrteAX8F4x-MAzTeXqP4U).
 Check with the engineer if that is a possibility in the case of this issue.